 If you are walking about your neighborhood and spy an especially appealing magnolia species, how can you know if it is one of the deciduous magnolia varieties?
-If the plant is just showing flowers but the leaves have not yet unfurled, it is a deciduous form.
+If the plant is just showing flowers but the leaves

 The lack of leaves actually showcases the blooms better than varieties that have their leaves at the time of flowering.
 The effect is startling and almost stark, but it allows the viewer to appreciate the flowers with simplicity.

 Deciduous magnolias come in a wide range of forms and sizes.
 There are over 40 species of deciduous magnolia varying from 80 foot tall monsters to the diminutive M. stellata x kobus at only 3 to 4 feet in height.
 The bigger forms are the cultivars of M. cabellii with white blooms blushed pink on the interior or pink flowers with creamy centers.